-- A. Refer to Section 33 11 13 and Drawings for designation of corrosive soil zones in which buried valve assemblies require cathodic protection and/or corrosion monitoring and for specification for design, materials, installation, energizing and testing of cathodic protection systems. - B. Ferrous components not in contact with soil do not require cathodic protection. - C. Stainless steel components do not require cathodic protection.
+- A. Refer to Section 33 11 13 and Drawings for designation of corrosive soil zones in which buried valve assemblies require cathodic protection and/or corrosion monitoring and for specifications for design, materials, installation, energizing and testing of cathodic protection systems. - B. Ferrous components not in contact with soil do not require cathodic protection. - C. Stainless steel components do not require cathodic protection. - D. Do not use polyethylene encasement for valves or fittings that have cathodic protection.